zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

         - Click “I understand the consequences, delete this repository” button.
     - Delete the same repo you just deleted on Github on your local machine as well.
     - After the successful deletion of repo on Github and local machine, follow the instructions from step 7 in lab 1 - Get Started with Git and Set up the GitHub Environment to rebuilt the repo.
-8. Any questions related to Github?
-    -	Join the Slack channel: #workshop-authors-help and ask the question in the channel.

 ## **Workshops FAQ**